bitwarden/test-the-web/client/docs/forms/search/typeless-search.md

 ---
-slug: simple-search
+slug: typeless-search
-title: simple search form
+title: typeless search input
-sidebar_label: simple
+sidebar_label: typeless
-sidebar_position: 1
-description: a search form that will POST on submit
+description: a search input with no `type` attribute within a search form that will POST on submit
 ---

 <div class="container margin-vert--xl">